 This is officially the fastest car in the world.
 In 2017, the Agera won among several other cars while being tested in Pahrump, Nevada.
 There were two runs in either direction, and there it was: the Agera won at an average high speed around 275 MPH.

 That’s one impressive car.
-Not only is it built for speed and agility, it’s also built to look sleek, futuristic, and truly like the fastest sports car on planet Earth.
+Not only is it built for speed and agility, but it’s also built to look sleek, futuristic, and truly like the fastest sports car on planet Earth.
 Despite its complicated-looking name, this is one simply fantastic car.

 Top Speed (Recorded): 284 MPH Average Top Speed: 275 MPH Engine: V8 5.0 Horsepower: 1,160 (7,800 rpm) Torque: 944 lb-ft